-Stem cell injections at unproven clinics are expensive so a lot of patients have asked me: does insurance cover it?
+Stem cell injections at unproven clinics are expensive and unproven so a lot of patients have asked me if insurance covers stem cell therapy at clinics?

-Mostly the answer is “no”, but in rare cases there is some kind of coverage.
+Mostly the answer is “no”, but in rare cases there is some kind of coverage, mainly from employers that have inked some kind of deal with a stem cell clinic firm.

 It’s an important question because the average total stem cell injection price tag for an individual customer can easily end up being $10K-$20K or more.
 The expense adds up in part because the cost per injection (see poll data here) has to be multiplied by the number of injections (see data here) the customer gets over time.
 Some patients have received one or two dozen injections.
 Some clinic practitioners also self-treat as well with unproven stem cells.